brettski/brettski.com/src/_blog/posts/game-time.md

 ---
-title: "Game Time"
+title: 'Game Time'
-date: "2014-02-12T18:55:52.000Z"
+date: '2014-02-12T18:55:52.000Z'
 categories:
-  - "nerdiness"
+  - 'nerdiness'
-  - "online-gaming"
+  - 'online-gaming'
-  - "programming"
+  - 'programming'
 tags:
-  - "gaming"
+  - 'gaming'
-  - "unity3d"
+  - 'unity3d'
-slug: "game-time"
+slug: 'game-time'
 ---

 I love computer games.
 I have been playing them since I was able to use a computer.
 I can't say I am an avid gamer, I really don't have the time for that, but I sure enjoy playing them.

 ![MC-Brettski111](http://brettski111.files.wordpress.com/2014/02/mc-brettski111.png?w=79)

-One game I play often, and usually with my sons, is [Minecraft](http://minecraft.net "Minecraft").
+One game I play often, and usually with my sons, is [Minecraft](http://minecraft.net 'Minecraft').
 A sandbox adventure game which we have found very fun.
 We have spent countless hours building different things, going on adventures and PvP fighting.

-On a cold night in November I started digging in to [Minecraft](http://www.minecraftforge.net)[Forge](http://files.minecraftforge.net/ "Downloads").
+On a cold night in November I started digging in to [Minecraft](http://www.minecraftforge.net)[Forge](http://files.minecraftforge.net/ 'Downloads').
 A modding system for Minecraft.
-In short time my oldest son and I created two 'Mods' for Minecraft: [Stonecraft](https://github.com/brettski/Stonecraft-Mod "Stonecraft") and [GrackMod](https://github.com/brettski/Grack-Mod).
+In short time my oldest son and I created two 'Mods' for Minecraft: [Stonecraft](https://github.com/brettski/Stonecraft-Mod 'Stonecraft') and [GrackMod](https://github.com/brettski/Grack-Mod).

 I really enjoyed manipulating the game play.
 I found it very satisfying to interact with items _we_ added to the game.
 Play with rules we developed.
 It was just cool.